How is Social Security disability back pay calculated?

 Back Pay is determined in relation to the date you filed your disability claim and the date that the Social Security Administration ( SSA ) decides that your disability began, also known as the “established onset date.”
 The established onset date is determined by a DDS examiner or an administrative law judge, based on

-How long does it take to get back pay from disability?
+How long does it take to get my SSDI back pay?

 within 60 days